DrRoad/DeepForest_JointPrediction/README.md

 # Potential Questions

 * How many trees fall each year?
 What was the estimated height and crown area by species?
-* How many trees died/fell after major hurricane events such as Hurricane Irma 2017
 * How many trees died/fell during proscribed burns on the site?
+What are the average size and species class

 # Installation